SaneMethod/jquery-ajax-localstorage-cache/README.md

 * isResponseValid
     * This function must return a 'truthy' value (boolean, or coercable to boolean).
 On falsey, the response from the server is not cached.
     * Default: null
+* thenResponse
+    * This function must return the data to be passed on to the next `then` or `done` block.
+Allows you to specify a function which will alter the data in some way before caching it and returning it.
+Keep in mind that this function will NOT be called when fetching from the cache, only when fetching from remote, so don't rely on it to perform a transformation that you want to occur every time you make the ajax call - those should instead go in a `then` block on your `ajax` request.
+    * Default: null

 ## Notes